 Now, with the drive toward Net Zero, a smaller office footprint and a distributed workforce contribute directly to lower emissions, reduced congestion, and improved sustainability.
 The APS is pioneering a modern, adaptable workforce – something that should be embraced, not resisted.

 As property advisors, our role is to support the APS in delivering its objectives – not to dictate where and how it should operate.
-Our role should include helping with the evolution of a modern workplace that supports the critical factors outlined above.

 Of course, robust discussions and differing perspectives are essential to our industry.
-However, to suggest that the APS are making staffing and operational decisions lightly – without careful analysis – is not only inaccurate but also a short-sighted argument.
+However, to suggest that the APS is making staffing and operational decisions lightly – without careful analysis – is not only inaccurate but also a short-sighted argument.

 The world of work has changed.
-The answers to the modern workforce aren’t going to be found looking backwards to what was, it will be found working with organisations in order to understand their specific requirements and helping them get there.
+The answers to the modern workforce aren’t going to be found looking backwards to what it was, it will be found working with organisations in order to understand their specific requirements and helping them get there.